 To build the world’s fastest production car, Dodge started with a new block.
 A giant supercharger now displaces 2.7 liters and is chilled by an intercooler along with a shot of cool air from the A/C. This allows the boost to reach 14.7 pounds at launch.
 Being the first production car equipped with a trans-brake, it allows the Demon to pull a wheelie at the starting line.

-The record-breaking Dodge Demons horsepower lays down a quarter-mile time of 9.65 seconds at 140 mph is why it is banned from NHRA racing – because it lacks a roll cage.
+The record-breaking Dodge Demon horsepower lays down a quarter-mile time of 9.65 seconds at 140 mph is why it is banned from NHRA racing – because it lacks a roll cage.
 Certified by the Guinness Book of World Records, both front tires are in the air for 2.92 feet.
-840 hp and 770 lb-ft of torque will have you at 60 mph in 2.3 seconds.
-Only 3,000 cars will be built for the US and 300 for Canada, which makes the Demon a hot commodity.
+For the Dodge Demon 0-60 mph time, the 840 hp and 770 lb-ft of torque will have you at 60 mph in 2.3 seconds.
+Only 3,000 cars will be built for the US and 300 for Canada, which makes the muscle car a hot commodity especially condition the Dodge Challenger Demon price.

 Dodge Demon Production Numbers: